 Dialectical Behavior Therapy

-The main goal of DBT is to help clients build a life that they feel is worth living, especially since so many individuals who undergo DBT are either suicidal or have lost hope that things will get better.
-This type of therapy is more specialized in giving clients the ability to change their thoughts and actions to align with their goals.
+The main goal of DBT is to help clients build a life they feel is worth living, especially since so many individuals who undergo DBT are suicidal or have lost hope that things will get better.
+This type of therapy is more specialized in allowing clients to change their thoughts and actions to align with their goals.

 The two main components of this ideology are change and acceptance.
 Other goals of dialectical behavior therapy are to: